jelly/cockpit/test/ARCHITECTURE.md

 In Cockpit there are two types of tests, `destructive` and `nondestructive` tests.
-Destructive tests do something to test virtual machine which makes it unable to run another afterwards or requires another virtual machine for testing.
+Destructive tests do something to test virtual machine which makes it unable to run another test afterwards or requires another virtual machine for testing.
 The test above is a `destructive` test which is the default, a non `destructive` test makes sure any destructive action is restored after the test has run as can be seen below. `nondestructive` tests where introduced to speed